SJohnRose/Books-Search-Engine/README.md

 A book search engine built using the MERN stack.

 # Features
-* Apollo Server for GraphQL queries and mutations to fetch and modify data.
+* Apollo Server used for GraphQL queries and mutations to fetch and modify data.
+* React.js used as front-end to build the interface for the application.
+* Express.js and Node.js used in the server tier to handle requests from the React.js front-end.
+* MongoDB used in the database tier to store data from the application.
+* Deployed to Heroku with MongoDB Atlas as backend server.

 # User Story